 Unusual Options Activity Insight: Invesco QQQ Trust, Series 1

-Shares of Invesco QQQ Trust, Series 1 (NASDAQ:QQQ) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $319.42.
+On Tuesday, shares of Invesco QQQ Trust, Series 1 (NASDAQ:QQQ) saw unusual options activity.
+After the option alert, the stock price moved up to $326.24.

 - Sentiment: BULLISH